HomeSpan/HomeSpan/docs/OTA.md

 Though not recommended, you can disable the requirement for a password by enabling OTA with *false* as the parameter as such: `homeSpan.enableOTA(false)`.
 Use with caution!
 Anyone who can access the device over your network will be able to upload a new sketch.

+If OTA is enabled, HomeSpan will check that the sketch has been compiled with OTA partitions, and output a confirmation message to the Arduino Serial Monitor upon start-up immediately after establishing WiFi connectivity.
+If OTA is enabled in a sketch but OTA partitions are not found, HomeSpan will instead report a warning that it can't start OTA.
+Partition selection is found under the *Tools* menu of the Arduino IDE.
+Note that depending on your specific ESP32 device, the Partition Scheme labeled "default" may bne configured with OTA partitions.
+The easiest way to find out is to select that scheme and check for verification by HomeSpan.